yssource/crp/src/idioms/data_modeling/abstract_classes.md

 fn print_area(shape: &dyn Shape) {}
 ```

-The forbidden uses correspond to situations in which object slicing would occur
+The decision to include the vtable in the reference instead of in the value is
+one part of what makes it reasonable to use traits both for polymorphism via
+dynamic dispatch and for [polymorphism via static dispatch, where one would use
-in C++.
+concepts in C++](/idioms/data_modeling/concepts.md).

 ## Limitations of trait objects in Rust

 In Rust, not all traits can be used as the base trait for trait objects.
-The most
+The
-commonly encountered restriction is that traits that require knowledge of the
+most commonly encountered restriction is that traits that require knowledge of
-object's size via a `Sized` supertrait are not `dyn`-compatible.
+the object's size via a `Sized` supertrait are not `dyn`-compatible.
 There are
 [additional
 restrictions](https://doc.rust-lang.org/reference/items/traits.html#dyn-compatibility).